 ii.
 I gave a chance for other candidates to come out with more divergent views or even opposing views.

-v.
-I helped change the discussion from a monologue to a more participative discussion.
+iii.
+I helped change the discussion from a monologue or dialogue to a more participative discussion.

-What several aspirants who participate in such discussions need to understand is that it is not important to have the "right" views or "firm" views on a topic.
+The biggest misconception of most participants in such discussions is that it is important to have the "right" views or "firm" views on the given topic.
 In fact there are no right and wrong views.
 There are only views.
-What is more important is to encourage others to participate, to be open to listen to other points of view and encourage others to participate so that you can hear diverse views.
+What is more important is to present your thoughts as just your point of view, be open to listen to other points of view and encourage others to participate so that you can hear diverse views.
 By inviting more views and opinions you will be seen as helping the process of arriving at a consensus or collective decision.

 Discussion as an Intellectual Game

 The discussions in this category are the friendly debates within a group of friends or family members.
 They are generally discussions on topics of common interest, on individual preferences, etc. Today, in the world of social media, these discussions have become very common on sites like facebook, and on reader comments at the end of news articles on the web.
 Quite often, if the participants do not have the right attitude, they can end up in heated discussions with opposing parties abusing and offending the other.
 They can end up with the participants feeling very hurt and wretched and can even end up in real violence.

 It will help if you remember the following rules of such friendly discussions: